 - Preparation: Send out the agenda (this checklist/framework) at least one week prior to the date of the postmortem meeting to allow participants preparation time.

 - Ask for ideas from all participants.

-- Deadline: Request that participants email in their issues (the good, bad, and ugly aspects of project) at least two days before the meeting.
+- Deadline: Request that participants email in their issues (the good, bad, and ugly aspects of the project) at least two days before the meeting.
 This ensures the agenda creator has ample time to write-up the agenda.

-- Focus: Stick to matters related to process.
+- Focus: Stick to matters related to the process.
 Stick to the issues and not attribute blame.
 If a topic goes on and on for over 7-10 minutes, then stop it and proceed onward.

 - Time Limits: Keep each topic limited to about five minutes.